- New sports: 2 - Lawn bowls and Women’s Wheelchair Basketball

-As everyone wanted to keep the Paralympic Movement going, Sir Ludwig Guttmann accepted the invitation of the Israeli government and the ILAN Society (an Israeli organization for individuals with physical disabilities) to host the 1968 International Stoke Mandeville Games at Ramat Gan, near Tel Aviv.
+As everyone wanted to keep the Paralympic Movement going, Sir Ludwig Guttmann accepted the invitation of the Israeli government and the ILAN Society (an Israeli organisation for individuals with physical impairment) to host the 1968 International Stoke Mandeville Games at Ramat Gan, near Tel Aviv.

 Israel’s offer to host the Games was motivated by its wish to mark the 20th anniversary of its independence.

-Archery IPC Athletics Dartchery Lawn Bowls Snooker IPC Swimming Table tennis Weightlifting Wheelchair fencing Wheelchair basketball
+Archery Para athletics Dartchery Lawn Bowls Snooker Para swimming Table tennis Weightlifting Wheelchair fencing Wheelchair basketball

 The Opening Ceremony was held on 4 November at the Hebrew University Stadium in Jerusalem before a crowd of 10,000.
 The Games were declared open by the Deputy Prime Minister, Yigal Allon.